Instant Pot Black Beans

 • Place the beans in a large colander and sort through them to remove and discard any stones or debris.

 • Allow the Instant Pot to release pressure naturally.
-This will take 20-30 minutes.
+This will take 20 to 30 minutes.
 When the float valve drops, remove the lid.

-• Use the beans in your favorite black bean recipe or season to taste with more salt, pepper, and squeezes of lime juice, if desired, and serve as a side dish.
+• Use the beans in your favorite black bean recipes or season to taste with more salt, pepper, and squeezes of lime juice, if desired, and serve as a side dish.

 Leave a comment: